Climate activists on trial for taking down Macron portraits

 Nine other trials are scheduled against 36 people accused of taking down 40 Macron portraits.

 "I'm convinced of a climate emergency, and floored by the fact that nothing is happening in France," said Anne-Sophie Trujillo Gauchez, 46, one of the defendants in Bourg-en-Bresse, told The Associated Press.
 "My action was legitimate.
-Taking down Macron, that makes sense," she told the Associated Press.
+Taking down Macron, that makes sense."

 Activists complained about the heavy potential sentences.